markizdw/Simple-Python-string-counter-BUT-Brno/README.md

-# String counter
+# Projects for uni

-This repository contains string counter developed in Python using VS Code as a project at my uni :)
+This repository contains projects built for my coding classes in BUT in Brno.